-Toni Loitsch is an Austrian producer, mixer, live-technician and the founder of Nautilus Studios.
-Among the best-known projects of this up-and-coming producer and mixing engineer are bands and artists from the German punk, rock and pop music scenes.
-He works with such greats as Die Toten Hosen, Silbermond, H-Blockx, Yvonne Catterfield and the Donots both in the studio as well as on tour.
+Toni Loitsch is an up-and-coming Austrian producer, mixer, FOH engineer and the founder of Nautilus Studios.
+Among his best-known projects are bands and artists from the German punk, rock and pop music scenes.
+He has worked with such greats as Die Toten Hosen, Silbermond, H-Blockx, Yvonne Catterfield and the Donots both in the studio as well as on tour.

 Full control: no matter whether super-compact or extravagant

 One of his main projects, apart from his work as a FOH engineer on this year’s Silbermond Festival Tour, is a special sound concept for the stage at Donots concerts.
 It’s “especially cunning, because this special setup is supposed to be compact for transport and at the same time has to offer a smooth sound at high levels.”

 At the other end of the complexity spectrum is Toni’s work with Pop meets Classic.
 Here 200 channels need to be monitored and it is “a special challenge, because you have to have fast access to all parameters.
 A fact, that is especially important in the digital domain.
 Everything is possible, so things become incredibly complex very fast.
 I set up each mix in such a way that I’ll land at the right setting with just a few steps.”

 Close to the source – Toni’s “Rule of Eight”

 For most live projects, Loitsch strictly follows his “rule of eight”: In a live mix, for example, no more than eight external buss and summing effects should be used.
 This is connected to his production philosophy.
 Toni believes that the magic always happens very close to the source.
 “The crucial parts of my sound concepts happen before the conversion, before the mixing and recording.
 Good music only happens on stage.
 In the mix, the only thing that gets added is the cream of the crop.
 The mixing process is an artistic one for me ideally.
 It is not supposed to be a repair process.”